Umuzi-org/tech-department/content/projects/tdd/string-calculator/_index.md

 In the second case, the default delimiter is: "4".

-#### 5. Modify the add function so that it can support negative integers.
+#### 5. Modify the add function so that it can handle negative integers.

 If a negative number is passed into the add function it should throw this exception:
 `"negatives not allowed"`